waternumbers/dynatopGIS/README.md

 [![codecov](https://img.shields.io/codecov/c/gh/waternumbers/dynatopGIS/master)](https://app.codecov.io/gh/waternumbers/dynatopGIS)
 [![dynatopGIS status badge](https://waternumbers.r-universe.dev/badges/dynatopGIS)](https://waternumbers.r-universe.dev)
 <!-- badges: end -->

+**This is the maintainance branch for the v0.2.? series of dynatopGIS**

 This R package contains the code to generate a dynamic TOPMODEL from GIS data.
 A related package for computing dynamic TOPMODEL simulations can be found